prakhar0x01/prakhar0x01.github.io/_posts/2024-07-19-hacking-dod.md

 ------WebKitFormBoundaryrQSrSuOi1l18BB2E--
 ```

-- Yeah, so it was pretty much very simple to change your Doc-id (`1328`) to someone else doc-id & change other users details.
+- Yeah, so it was pretty much very simple to change your Doc-id (`1328`) to someone else doc-id & change other user's details.

 ### [3 - IDOR leads to PII Leak](https://hackerone.com/reports/2586584)
-- This vulnerability happened on the Update Account section.
-In this section there is nothing sensitive information other than email.
+- This vulnerability happened in the Update Account section.
+In this section, there is no sensitive information other than email.

 <img src="/assets/logos/idor2.png" alt="ssrf" width="1000" height="auto">